 Though bandogs are currently not commonly bred or sought out, they’re beginning to gain popularity due to their temperament as well as their usefulness.
 Bandogs make excellent family guard dogs and pets as well as guardians.
 They are intelligent, loyal, and affectionate to their master and all other family members.
 Bandogs are gentle with children, and they can get along well with other dogs and cats, especially if they are brought up around them.

 A bandog might be an ideal companion for you if you want a dog that’s calm and tolerant, yet energetic.
-Bandogs need plenty of exercise, so if you’re an active or outdoorsy person, this breed might make an ideal pet.
+Bandogs need plenty of exercises, so if you’re an active or outdoorsy person, this breed might make an ideal pet.
 Bandogs also need plenty of structure in their lives, since they are bred as pack dogs.
-Keep in mind that if you want to get a bandog, you will need to demonstrate consistent leadership from the time the dog is a puppy, so that the dog understands the pecking order of the household.
+Keep in mind that if you want to get a bandog, you will need to demonstrate consistent leadership from the time the dog is a puppy so that the dog understands the pecking order of the household.

 If you’re looking for guard dogs for sale, be aware that the ideal bandog should weigh at least 90 pounds (for males) and 80 pounds (for females).
 A good bandog should be strongly built, with broad shoulders and a strong chest.
 Some breeders selectively breed their dogs to have no white coloration, since white tends to detract from the dogs’ natural camouflaging.
 Other breeders don’t select for color.
-In either case, a bandog’s coloration does not affect its temperament or ability to do its job of a family guard dog.
+In either case, a bandog’s coloration does not affect its temperament or ability to do its job as a family guard dog.

 In conclusion, if you’re thinking about getting a guard dog, a bandog might be the ideal choice for you.
 A bandog will give you and your family a sense of security due to its excellent guarding instincts.
 This type of dog also makes a loyal companion for both adults and children.